You are currently browsing the tag archive for the ‘melodrama’ tag.

 Review:

-It introduces his trademark of extreme poses, which in this cartoon are combined with ‘smear animation’, devised by Bob Clampett, to unique results.
+The short introduces his trademark of extreme poses, which in this cartoon are combined with ‘smear animation’ to unique results.

 The extreme posing leads to highly stylized animation, which in itself is hilarious in its unnatural depiction of movement.
 In ‘The Dover Boys’ we watch both movement through poses, especially in the animation on Dan Backslide, as well as non-movement, with Dora descending the stairs as a prime example.
 Both techniques are important steps away from the classic squash-and-stretch animation, and from ‘believability through full animation’.
 Indeed, the animation style of ‘The Dover Boys’ looks forward all the way to the fifties, the era in which stylization of design and animation would flourish and dominate the animation industry.
 Indeed, the short’s prime animator, Bobe Cannon, would play an important role at UPA, the most influential animation film studio of the fifties.